 So to finish off this multi-post critique of Akhil Amar’s riff on democracy and the Constitution, I hit here on a few specific moments in Amar’s talk.
 For context, see my earlier remarks on the talk, and on the point of view of the founding and the Constitution it so ably presents (so precisely the reverse of my own): here and here.
 Time stamps below refer to markers in the CSPAN player for Amar’s talk.

 8:40.
 “Our republic could fail still.”
-Challenges to our current politics and government are here framed — not as exactly resembling the founders’ “slaveocracy” and isolationism, as Amar knows the next emergence of a problem won’t resemble the last one — but in terms solely of how we might, as he says the founders did, be drawn to ruin an essential, structurally inherent regard for democracy by failing to face realistically the practical drawbacks of things we’re culturally addicted to or fearful of.
+Here we get a warning.
+Amar frames challenges to our current politics and government — not as exactly resembling the founders’ “slaveocracy” and isolationism, as Amar knows the next emergence of a problem won’t resemble the last one — but in terms solely of how we might, as he says the founders did, be drawn to ruin an essential, structurally inherent regard for democracy by failing to face realistically the practical drawbacks of things we’re culturally addicted to or fearful of.
 For a liberal like Amar, that might mean failure to, for example, cope with climate change.
 It might also mean a failure to make health insurance affordable for all.
-Clearly he’s concerned about Jacksonian-constitutional isolationism.
-While those great environmental, welfare, and foreign policy issues do of course involve major economic matters, Amar does not equate our current potential for failure with any economic impulse on the part of the founders to push back against the radically egalitarian economics of the 18th-century populists who wanted access to the franchise in order to restrain the power of wealth.
+Clearly he’s also concerned about Jacksonian-constitutional isolationism.
+While those great environmental, welfare, and foreign policy issues do of course involve major economic matters, Amar does not equate our current potential for failure with any economic impulse on the part of the founders to push back against the egalitarian economics of the 18th-century populists who wanted access to the franchise in order to restrain the power of wealth.
 He leaves those populists, and all of the founders’ efforts to quell them, out of the founding story: that’s all “Beard” to him.

 But from the point of view of an economic and finance critique like mine, “might still fail” begs the question (assuming as proved what is to be proved).
 Amar induces us to accept a priori that a) the republic hasn’t already failed, and b) that the ways in which one might be tempted to think it had, seen perhaps most dramatically in the corrupting influence of high finance on our government, can’t have anything to do with what the founders were up to when they wrote the Constitution.
 On that latter point, while far from agreeing with Beard, as my new book will explain, I think radically otherwise.

 9:18.
 “Mr Lincoln fixed the second thing, the pro-slavery element.”
 This would need unpacking, to say the least.
 Regarding the historiography Amar relies on and carries forth, one of the important things Lincoln “fixed” was our sense of the Constitution’s purpose, reinventing the Constitution as giving life to values supposedly inherent in the Declaration regarding equality: Lincoln re-made the nation as one that had been dedicated to a proposition.
-That extraordinary, culture-defining moment, involving what I think of as a noble fiction, provided an early platform for Amar’s seeing the Constitution as inherently, structurally concerned with egalitarianism.
+That extraordinary, culture-defining moment, involving what I think of as a noble fiction, provides the early platform for Amar’s seeing the Constitution as inherently, structurally concerned with egalitarianism.
 Breezing past all that, as Amar does here, speaks volumes to me, not least about the nature of “the pro-slavery element.”
-On a gut level, I find Amar’s deliberately technocratic way of looking at founding slavery — a faulty element in a system that failed, so needed rebuilding — strangely creepy.
-My fantasy is that as a pragmatic liberal he doesn’t want to sound like a handwringing softie decrying the enormity of it all.
+On a gut level, I find Amar’s deliberately technocratic way of looking at slavery — a faulty element in a system that failed — creepy.
+My fantasy is that as a pragmatic liberal, he doesn’t want to sound like a handwringing softie decrying the enormity of it all.
 Later, too, he treats slavery mainly as a technically unworkable error in the republic’s design.
 The persistent orientation is toward the foregone conclusion of national greatness.

 11:03.
 Amar does here give credit to Bailyn, Adair, and Morgan, not just Wood.